Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 ## Authorization Code

+### Authorization Code Flow

 In Authorization code grant type, User is challenged to prove their identity providing user credentials.
-Upon successful authorization, the token end point is used to obtain an access token.
+Upon successful authorization, the token endpoint is used to obtain an access token.
 The obtained token is sent to the resource server and gets validated before sending the secured data to the client application.

 ![Authorization Code Flow](../../assets/images/convergence-scenarios-native.svg)